There is a mystique surrounding slack key guitar music – it is very personal, and can be very magical in feeling.

-It was exhilarating, scary, and awesome.
-My adventure was a roller coaster of victories (I played that song great!) and defeats (I flubbed that note, darn it!) but best of all – it was an incredible learning experience.
-Truth be told, you’ll learn more playing three consecutive days on the big stage with performers of this high caliber than you can woodshedding for an entire year at home by yourself.
-At least, that is the wisdom that I realized in the brief window between post-performance high and sleep-deprived low.
-Before I take a long nap, here are a few more take aways.
+It was exhilarating, fun, and inspiring.
+My adventure was a roller coaster of victories and new experiences but best of all – it was an incredible learning experience.
+You’ll learn more playing three consecutive days on stage with great performers than you can woodshedding for an entire year at home by yourself.

 - Slack Key Guitar is in Able Hands

 Contrary to the many festivals that I’ve attended where the elder statesmen of slack key were well represented, the slack key festival shows in New Jersey (Dennis Flyer Memorial Theatre), Virginia (Wolf Trap), and New York (SubCulture) featured only young guns.
 In fact, I was the second oldest.
 Thank you, guys, for not calling me “Uncle!”
 Four guys in their 40s, one in his 30s, and two in their 20s.
-While traditional Hawaiian music has been eclipsed in popularity by Jawaiian and other styles in recent years, the guys who I watched over the weekend all have the passion and chops to carry the slack key tradition forward.
+While traditional Hawaiian music has been eclipsed in popularity by Jawaiian and other styles in recent years, these performers all have the passion and chops to carry the slack key tradition forward.
 Whether it was Ian who earned his masters in classical guitar performance from Yale or LT Smooth who holds a Ph.D. from YouTube, every single performer on the bill blew me away.

 - Play From the Heart

-Have you ever gone to see Eddie Van Halen or Tommy Emmanuel or <insert your favorite guitar hero here> and you felt like you should just put your guitar away forever?
-Seriously, did you see LT Smooth shred on his acoustic guitar?!
+Have you ever gone to see Eddie Van Halen or Tommy Emmanuel and felt like you should just put your guitar away forever?
+You might feel the same after watching LT Smooth shred on his acoustic guitar.
 Well, all I can tell you is this.
-Pick up your bruised ego, take away what inspiration you can, and just play from the heart.
+Pick up your bruised ego, take away what inspiration you can, and play from the heart.
 Press with your fretting hand, pluck with your picking hand, and play loudly and proudly because nobody can tell your story as well as you can.

 - Embrace the Process

 Everything is a process.
 Working through a new song is a process.
 Sometimes, it takes an hour.
 Sometimes, it takes years.
 I have a day job in financial services (that is a series of processes too, by the way) so I am not accustomed to taking to the stage every night.
-It was super cool to see how much better I could play on Sunday night compared to Friday night!
+It was an incredible experience to see how much better I could play on Sunday night compared to Friday night!
 Practice does make perfect, after all.
-The key is to keep plugging away and moving forward.
+The key is to keep playing and moving forward with a smile.
 Who knows?
 You might just be asked for your autograph someday.
 As unusual as that felt, thank you for that Wolf Trap!